 Have you ever left that blade on the sawmill just a little bit too long?
 We have all done it.
 Thinking we can get just one more log cut and then it happens.
 The blade starts to dive and pops off.
-Now the blade is stuck in the wood and you either have to cut the half sawn board off or try to work the blade back out.
+Now the blade is stuck in the wood, and you either have to cut the half sawn board off or try to work the blade back out.

-Frustrating situations like this can be avoided if we just take the time and change the blade when we should.
-One sure sign that your band saw blade is getting dull, is if you have to tighten the blade frequently while cutting.
+Frustrating situations like this can be avoided if we take the time and change the blade when we should.
+One sure sign that your band saw blade is getting dull is if you have to tighten the blade frequently while cutting.
 A dull blade gets hot and therefore expands, causing loose tension.

 Routine maintenance takes time, but it is time well spent.
 Think of all the time and money you will save.
 Every time the saw breaks, you have to repair it, and that takes precious production time.

-03Prepare Your Logs
+Prepare Your Logs

 You can save time by properly preparing your logs before they go on the mill.
 Trim the bell of a butt log as close to the diameter of the rest of the log as you can.

 This will prevent having to adjust the mill to compensate.
-While you have your chainsaw in hand trim any limb numbs or protruding knots flush with the rest of the log.
+While you have your chainsaw in hand trim any limb, numbs or protruding knots flush with the rest of the log.

 Wash dirty logs.
 Next to metal, dirt is the band saw blade's worst enemy.
-If your logs are dirty it is well worth the extra effort to power wash them before you start cutting.
+If your logs are dirty, it is well worth the extra effort to power wash them before you start cutting.

-04Edge While Cutting a Cant
+Edge While Cutting a Cant

 Edging on a band mill can be rather tedious.
-Why not save yourself some trouble and edge while you are cutting a board.
-Once you have your log squared into a cant, and are ready to start slabbing off boards, set your unedged boards back on the sawmill.
+Why not save yourself some trouble and edge while you are cutting the board.
+Once you have your log squared into a cant and are ready to start slabbing off boards, set your unedged boards back on the sawmill.